-Policy experts have steadily recommended including LPCs and MFTs in the Medicare program.
-For example, in 2017, the Interdepartmental Serious Mental Illness Coordinating Committee urged that Congress "remove exclusions that disallow payment to certain qualified mental health professionals, such as marriage and family therapists and licensed professional counselors, within Medicare."
+Policy experts have steadily recommended including LPCs in the Medicare program.
+For example, in 2017, the Interdepartmental Serious Mental Illness Coordinating Committee urged the Congress "remove exclusions that disallow payment to certain qualified mental health professionals, such as licensed professional counselors, within Medicare."
 Likewise, in 2020, the Commonwealth Fund recommended that policymakers close the remaining gap in Medicare by allowing reimbursement for mental health services by the more than 140,000 LPCs in the United States.
-Similarly, in 2021, a Bipartisan Policy Center Task Force recommended that Congress expand the mental health provider categories covered under Medicare, thereby addressing shortages in rural areas while lowering federal reimbursement barriers to integrating primary and mental health care.
+Similarly, in 2021, a Bipartisan Policy Center Task Force recommended that